TUNNELING-GROUP/aqua-duct/README.md

 ## Overview

-*Aqua-Duct* comprises of two main elements:
+*Aqua-Duct* comprises of three main elements:

 1.  aquaduct,
-2.  valve.
+2.  valve,
+3.  pond.

 *aquaduct* is a Python module.
 It is a collection of tools to trace residues in MD simulation. *valve* is a driver Python script.
-It uses *aquaduct* to perform such a tracing.
+It uses *aquaduct* to perform such a tracing. *pond* is also a driver Python script allowing for pocket, hotspots, and energy profiles calculations.

 ## Availability